keptn-contrib/dynatrace-service/documentation/event-forwarding-to-dynatrace-to-specific-entities.md

 If **version information** would be provided in both ways, then the information found in `sh.keptn.event.deployment.triggered` events will have precedence over the one found in the event label `releasesVersion`.

 ### How attach rules are created

-* Version information is not provided for dynatrace-service
-    * either default attach rules are used, as described [here](event-forwarding-to-dynatrace.md#targeting-specific-entities-using-attach-rules), or
-    * user provided attach rules are used if available
-* Version information is available
+* If version information is available to the dynatrace-service:
-    * if *Process Group Instance* IDs could be retrieved, then
+    * if *Process Group Instance* IDs can be retrieved, then
         * either only these are used, or
         * they are combined with user defined attach rules if available
     * if *Process Group Instance* IDs could not be retrieved, then
         * either default attach rules are used, or
         * user provided attach rules are used if available

+* If version information is not available:
+    * either default attach rules are used, as described in the section [targeting specific entities using attach rules](event-forwarding-to-dynatrace.md#targeting-specific-entities-using-attach-rules), or
+    * user provided attach rules are used (if available)

 ## Enriching events sent to Dynatrace with more context